Rembrant777/Learn-CUDA/Chapter07/note.md

 CUDA provides mechanisms for threads to cooperate and synchronize at different granularities:
 ### Block-Level Cooperation
 * Threads within a block can share data via shared memory
-* Threads within a block can synchornize at specific points using `__syncthreads()`.
+* Threads within a block can synchronize at specific points using `__syncthreads()`.
 This function to ensure that all threads in the block reach a synchronization point before any thread can proceed.

 ### Warp-Level Cooperation
-* Threads within a warp executein lockstep and can use warp-level primitives for efficient communication and synchronizaiton.
+* Threads within a warp execute lockstep and can use warp-level primitives for efficient communication and synchronization.
-* Functins like `__shfl_sync()` , `__ballot_sync()`, and others enable cooperation among threads within a warp without the overhead of block-wide synchronization.
+* Functions like `__shfl_sync()`, `__ballot_sync()`, and others enable cooperation among threads within a warp without the overhead of block-wide synchronization.

 ----

 ## Different Hierarchy Compute Components' Synchronization Methods
-CUDA provides several layers of parallelism, and each layer has its own synchronization methods to ensure threads of blocks cna coordinate their execution.
+CUDA provides several layers of parallelism, and each layer has its own synchronization methods to ensure threads of blocks can coordinate their execution.
-Below, outlines the different components, their corresponding synchronization methods, and comon scenarios where these synchornizations are used.
+Below, outlines the different components, their corresponding synchronization methods, and common scenarios where these synchronizations are used.

 ### Grid-Level Sync
 * Description: